WithSecureOpenSource/see/doc/user.rst

 Image Providers
 +++++++++++++++

-SEE `image_providers` defines a simple common interface to interact with backend disk image providers.
+SEE `image_providers` define a simple common interface to interact with backend disk image providers.
 Their configuration may vary depending on the chosen provider and backend, however the `image` configuration section must hold a dictionary with the following structure, common to all providers:

 ::